PatrikAAberg/dmce-gui/README.md

 # dmce-gui
-GUI implementations for viewing dmce generated data
+GUI implementations for viewing dmce generated data.
+Currently for use with dmce version 1.8.0.

 ### dmcetraceGUI